Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ```
 5,65 ms per circuits on a Processor 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz, 2304 Mhz, 8 Core(s), 16 Logical Processor(s)
 ```
-However, in the context of integrating this work whithin a substrate environement and especially in a substrate OCW, we will switch to a more recent implementation TinyGarble2.0 https://github.com/IntelLabs/TinyGarble2.0 from IntelLabs

 --------------------------